 The Prairie Central FASD Association also offers information sessions on understanding FASD and the effects of alcohol use during pregnancy.

-There is a lot of misinformation out there about alcohol use and pregnancy and it’s time we discussed the facts.
+Extensive research has provided new information about alcohol use and pregnancy and it’s time we discussed the facts.
 Let’s talk about alcohol use and pregnancy, let’s have the Prevention Conversation!